eHarmony vs Hinge – Which One is Better in 2023?

 Hinge versus eHarmony header

-Finding love can be difficult enough, but having so many dating site options can make it even more challenging. eHarmony was one of the first dating sites, but Hinge has recently come onto the scene and established itself as a viable contender.
+Finding love can be difficult enough, but having so many dating site options can make it even more challenging. eHarmony was one of the first dating sites, but Hinge has recently emerged as a viable contender.

-I've gone through both of these sites and reviewed everything from their ease of use to their compatibility algorithms to help you choose the one best for you.
+I've reviewed both of these sites, from their ease of use to their compatibility algorithms, to help you choose the one that's best for you.

 Key Points: